ginaliyi/CleaningDataProject/README.md

     In order to include more meaningful data for further analyses, I included data source which was labeled as "source" variable to identify whether train data or test data in 'DT'.
 Therefore, 'DT' was a dataset with 10299 observations and 69 variables from step 1 to step 5

-Codebook described the variables in the tidy data set
+Codebook
 ==========================
-please go the codebook for the details
+Codebook described the variables in the tidy data set.
+Please go the codebook for the details